Milan-960/Nodejs-swagger-api/Readme.md

 import swaggerJsDoc from “swagger-jsdoc”;
 ```

- <h1 style="color:green">PS: If you have any other ideas about what can be improved please share your thoughts I would really appreciate that!</h1>
+# <font color="green">PS: If you have any other ideas about what can be improved please share your thoughts I would really appreciate that!</font>

 <img align="right" src="public/Home.png" width="100%"/>&nbsp;
 &nbsp;